Earl of Carnarvon: History

 As of 2020, the titles are held by the fifth earl's great-grandson, the eighth Earl, who succeeded in 2001.

 Several other members of this branch of the Herbert family may be mentioned.
 The Very Reverend the Hon.
 William Herbert, third son of the first Earl, was a clergyman and noted botanist.
 His son Henry William Herbert was a novelist and writer on sport.
 Sir Robert George Wyndham Herbert, Permanent Under-Secretary of State for the Colonies from 1871 to 1892, was the son of the Hon.
 Algernon Herbert, fifth son of the first Earl.

 The Hon.
 Auberon Herbert, second son of the third Earl, was a writer, theorist, and philosopher, and also represented Nottingham in the House of Commons.
 He married Lady Florence Amabel Cowper, daughter of George Cowper, 6th Earl Cowper and his wife Lady Anne Florence de Grey Cowper, 7th Baroness Lucas of Crudwell.
 In 1905, their only son Auberon Herbert succeeded his uncle as ninth Baron Lucas of Crudwell (see this title for further history of this branch of the family).

 The Hon.
 Aubrey Herbert, second son of the fourth Earl, was Member of Parliament for South Somerset and for Yeovil.
 His son Auberon Herbert was an expert on Eastern Europe.
 His daughter Laura Herbert was the second wife of the novelist Evelyn Waugh and mother of the journalist Auberon Waugh.

+Estates and residences

+Country seat

 The family seat of the Herbert Earls of Carnarvon is Highclere Castle in Hampshire, which was the filming location for the UK television series Downton Abbey.
 The traditional burial place of the Herbert Earls of Carnarvon is the Carnarvon Mausoleum, located in the park at Highclere Castle; some other family members are buried in the Herbert Mausoleum at the Church of All Saints, Burghclere.

+Estates

+In the 1883 edition of John Bateman's The Great Landowners of Great Britain and Ireland, Henry Herbert, 4th Earl of Carnarvon's estates were recorded as spanning 35,583 acres across England, including 12,800 acres in Somerset, 9,340 acres in Hampshire, 8 acres in Wiltshire, 13,247 acres in Nottinghamshire, 68 acres in Devon, and 120 acres in Derbyshire, which produced a combined annual income of £37,211.